hongquan/eventyay-tickets/README.rst

 This method is not portable, not understood by other tools and libraries, and error-prone.
 TOML has dedicated syntax for lists, making it easier to read and write such configurations, and developers can use different tools and libraries without worrying about incompatibility.

-Note that, due to this reason, overriding configuration via environment variables are not encouraged.
+Due to this reason, overriding configuration via environment variables are not encouraged.
+The environment variables only have one data type: string!

 Deployment